 The CMMC is a certification process that measures a DoD contractor’s ability to protect Federal Contract Information (FCI) and Controlled Unclassified Information (CUI).
 Unlike previous models, DoD contractors cannot self-certify their compliance with the CMMC.
 Instead, DoD contractors and their subcontractors will need to pass a CMMC audit conducted by an independent third-party before they can bid on new contracts.

-Version 1.0 of the CMMC requires DOD contractors to obtain a cybersecurity rating from Level 1 through Level 5 which will measure maturity levels covering 17 domain areas.
+The CMMC requires DOD contractors to obtain a cybersecurity rating from Level 1 through Level 5 which will measure maturity levels covering 17 domain areas.
 Level 1 certification will involve 17 practices considered to be basic cyber hygiene such as ensuring the use of antivirus software and regularly updating passwords, up through Level 5 which will cover 171 practices as well as accompanying capabilities and processes.
 Each level will build on the previous one, adding more cybersecurity capabilities, practices and processes for contractors to follow.

 Note, though, that Level 3 will be roughly equivalent to the National Institute of Standards and Technology’s (NIST) existing Special Publication 800-171, meant to protect sensitive CUI, while Levels 4 and 5 will add further “proactive” and advanced cybersecurity practices.